 Businesses all over the world had to pivot their entire structure when the pandemic hit.
-Being forced to shut down offices and premises and move to a remote working model is difficult enough, but the downturn in the economy also means that revenue has fallen sharply for many.
+Being forced to shut down offices and premises and move to a remote working model is difficult enough, but the downturn in the economy also meant that revenue fell sharply for many.
 Now in a reopened America, gas prices are high and paying wage remains the same in most states.
 How does one successfully market during tough times?

-However, not all brands have frozen in fear.
-While a certain amount of juggling figures and adjusting budgets is inevitable, other businesses have invested in strengthening their brand position in anticipation of the more prosperous times that are certainly coming – we just can’t say exactly when.
+However, not all brands froze in fear.
+While a certain amount of juggling figures and adjusting budgets is inevitable, other businesses have invested in strengthening their brand position in anticipation of the more prosperous times ahead – even when they couldn’t know when.

 - During difficult times, all businesses should make time and space in their budget and schedule for content marketing.